paulobfsilva/ChurchHymn/ChurchHymn/IMPORT_EXPORT_FORMATS.md

 **For developers:**
 - Update this file if the format changes.
 - See code for parsing/serialization logic.
+- Current model version: 2 (added songNumber field)

 This file will serve as a reference for users and developers.
-**Next step:** I will begin implementing the import/export logic for these formats.
-Let me know if you want to review or adjust the documentation!